Factory thinking - industrialising the construction process

 However, understanding where to start is really important.
 Our training sets out an offsite adoption hierarchy that enables organisations to consider what level of offsite is right for their organisation, their clients and the projects on which you work.

-Its not just as simple as say we need to use offsite and having made the decision to move offsite, we need to be more than a construction site in a shed.
+It’s not just as simple as saying ‘we need to use offsite’.
+Having made the decision to move offsite, we need to be more than a construction site in a shed.
 We need to adopt best in class manufacturing processes to unlock the benefits of offsite.

 5 key areas of learning for manufacturers